Koopman Model Dimension Reduction via Variational Bayesian Inference and Graph Search: Introduction

-Our contributions in this paper are listed as: \begin{itemize} \item We provide hierarchical probabilistic modeling of the Koopman problem.
-Our formulation distinguishes weight magnitudes from inclusion in the model. \item We derive the VB inference updates for our proposed model. \item By resorting to graph techniques, we reduce the Koopman model size in a way that the output variables remain unaffected by the reduction. \item We show that other traditional tools for Koopman model identification also benefit from the reduced dictionary after our proposed algorithm is applied. \item We demonstrate the performance of our methods in both simulated and real world settings. \end{itemize}
+Our contributions in this paper are listed as: \begin{itemize} \item We provide hierarchical probabilistic modeling of the Koopman problem \begin{revision} that serves as the intermediate tool between initial dictionary proposal and the reduced dictionary which is supported by data. \end{revision} Our formulation distinguishes weight magnitudes from inclusion in the model. \item We derive the VB inference updates for our proposed model. \item By resorting to graph techniques, we reduce the Koopman model size in a way that the output variables remain unaffected by the reduction. \item We show that other traditional tools for Koopman model identification also benefit from the reduced dictionary after our proposed algorithm is applied. \item We demonstrate the performance of our methods in both simulated and real world settings. \begin{revision} Specifically, we show that the proposed hierarchical model enables to considerable dictionary reduction, which either improves or retains the performance of the models with the initial dictionary. \end{revision} \end{itemize}

 This paper is organized as follows.
 In Section \ref{sec:background}, we provide the preliminaries about the Koopman operator, VB inference and basic graph condensation.
 Section \ref{sec:PS} outlines the problem and introduces the probabilistic model which we propose.
 Then in Section \ref{sec:method}, we derive the VB updates and provide our dictionary reduction algorithm based on the inclusion random variables.
 In Section \ref{sec:results}, we demonstrate the results of our experiments.
 Lastly, a conclusion and discussion is given in Section \ref{sec:conclusion}.